 Organisations of civil society have formed several trade unions, one of which is the Union of Meat Traders, and one of its objectives is to regulate the work of meat traders and butchers and solve their problems, however the unions haven’t met the expectations of the organisers, therefore the Council of Municipalities included them for a period of time until the Chamber of Commerce and Industry was ready.
 All the trade unions have joined the Chamber, which prioritised the livestock and meat trade in Qamishlo, and also realised that random trading of meat causes many problems for the livestock and spreads diseases.

-One of the economic achievements of the Rojava revolution is the formation of the fuel administration.
+One of the economic achievements of the Rojava Revolution is the formation of the Fuel Administration.
 The administrators were appointed in a meeting organised by The Council of Municipalities and the Environment in Jazira.
-Their tasks are to to coordinate with the Jazira fuel company, SADKOP, to manage the distribution of all kinds of fuel, find practical solutions for the problems of distributing gas and petrol, regulate the working of the fuel manufacturing plants that used to work freely, after they had been ordered to stop working, and include them to the fuel administration and coordinate with their owners.
+Their tasks are to to coordinate with SADKOP, the Jazira fuel company, to manage the distribution of all kinds of fuel, find practical solutions for the problems of distributing gas and petrol, regulate the working of the fuel manufacturing plants that used to work freely, after they had been ordered to stop working, and include them in the fuel administration and coordinate with their owners.
 Crude oil used to be refined, and mazut (heating oil) would be be extracted, then shipped to Jazira and distributed according to people’s needs, but the owners of fuel manufacturing plants started to monopolise mazut and sell it at high prices, therefore the fuel administration made these decisions to stop the exploitation of people, reach solutions for the oil crisis and make mazut available for everyone.

 The Agricultural Project Cooperative was formed last year with the participation of 35 women in Qamishlo and 60 women in Tirbespiye [Tirbespî / Al-Qahtaniyah].
 The project was implemented on some agricultural land with an area of 4,000 dunams [decares] between Qamishlo and Tirbespiye.
 The price of a share was 50,000 SYP [Syrian Pounds].
 In Serekaniye [Serê Kaniyê / Ras al-Ayn] 154 women participated, the area of the land was 5,000 dunams, and the price of a share was 30,000 SYP, considering the poverty that the people suffer there.
 In Derbesiye [Dirbêsiyê / Al-Darbasiyah], 270 women have participated, the area of land was 5,000 dunams and the price of a share was 25,000 SYP, also considering the situation of the region after the attacks of the mercenaries.
 In Amuda [Amûdê / Amouda], 198 women have participated, the area of land was 5,000 dunams and the price of a share was 25,000 SYP.
 In Derik, 135 women have participated, the area of land was 3,800 dunams and the price of a share was 60,000 SYP.